 (b) direct the evacuation and removal of persons or animals from the emergency area or any part of the emergency area;

-(c) close any road, access route or area of water in or leading to the emergency area.
+(c) close any road, access route or area of water in or leading to the emergency area;

+(d) direct that any road, access route or area of water in or leading to the emergency area be closed.

+[Section 67 amended: No. 11 of 2020 s.
+4.]

 68. Use of vehicles

 For the purposes of emergency management during an emergency situation or state of emergency, a hazard management officer or authorised officer may use a vehicle in any place and in any circumstance despite any provision of the Road Traffic (Vehicles) Act 2012 that requires a permit for the use of that vehicle or for the use of that vehicle in that place or in that circumstance.